Table of Contents

 The insurance carrier must evaluate the reasonableness of an offer in order to settle whatever the lawsuit against the insured is by considering the probable liability of the insured and the amount of that liability without regard to any coverage defenses.

-If your insurance company refuses to settle a claim or the insurance company failed to defend a lawsuit that resulted in an excess verdict, you deserve the legal representation of expert attorneys in California.
+Suppose your insurance company refuses to settle a claim or the insurance company failed to defend a lawsuit that resulted in an excess verdict.
+In that case, you deserve the legal representation of expert attorneys in California.
 Call (213) 596-9642.
 An Ehline Law Firm bad faith attorney is waiting to answer your call any time.

 Your liability insurance imposes two different obligations for insurance companies: 1) to defend you and 2) to indemnify you against covered claims.
 (Howard v.
 American National Fire Ins.
 Co.
 (2010) 187 Cal.App.4th 498, 519.)